awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 Before you add your KMS key to your CloudTrail configuration, it is important to give decrypt permissions to all users who require them\.
 Users who have encrypt permissions but no decrypt permissions cannot read encrypted logs\.
 If you are using an existing S3 bucket with an [S3 Bucket Key](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-key.html), `kms:Decrypt` permissions are required to create or update a trail with SSE\-KMS encryption enabled\.

 **Enable CloudTrail log decrypt permissions**
 Users of your key must be given explicit permissions to read the log files that CloudTrail has encrypted\.
-To enable users to read encrypted logs, add the following required statement to your KMS key policy, modifying the `Principal` section to add a line for every principal \(role or user\) that you want to be able decrypt by using your KMS key\.
+To enable users to read encrypted logs, add the following required statement to your KMS key policy, modifying the `Principal` section to add a line for every principal that you want to be able decrypt by using your KMS key\.

 ```
 {